-Are you worried about the safety of your baby once it starts crawling and is capable of exploring?
-Do you wonder how to keep it out of the cabinets and away from potentially harmful substances?
+Are you worried about the safety of your baby once they start crawling and are capable of exploring?
+Do you wonder how to keep them out of the cabinets and away from potentially harmful substances?

 One of the best things I did before my baby could crawl was invest in cabinet locks for my house.
-It let me relax and enjoy my time with my baby more because I wasn’t terrified she’d get into something she shouldn’t.
+They let me relax and enjoy my time with her more because I wasn’t terrified she’d get into something she shouldn’t.

-You obviously won’t need any locks until your baby is mobile.
-Once they start getting up in that crawling position, it won’t be long before they are speed crawling across your floor with all the enthusiasm of an energetic and curious baby.
+You obviously won’t need any until your baby is mobile.
+Once they start getting up in that crawling position, it won’t be long before they’re speed crawling across your floor with the enthusiasm and energy only a baby could muster.

-Once they start crawling, you had better have those locks on your cabinets.
+Once they start crawling, you’d better have your cabinets locked.
 If you’re anything like me, you have all sorts of things in your cabinets that your baby shouldn’t get ahold of, like cleaning products and medicines.

-If your baby is already crawling and you haven’t installed locks yet, it’s never too late.
-Every year, about 800,000 children go to the emergency room because they have accidentally ingested harmful substances.
-Children between the ages of 1 and 2 are the group who has the most non-fatal poisonings (source).
+If they’re already crawling and you haven’t installed locks yet, it’s never too late.
+Every year, about 800,000 children go to the emergency room because they’ve accidentally ingested harmful substances.
+Children between the ages of 1 and 2 have the most non-fatal poisonings (source).